OpenMDAO/POEMs/POEM_006/POEM_006.md

 * The N2 user interface currently is limited in the number of operations that can be applied to the items in the hierarchy on the left.
 Only two operations can be done via left and right click.
 These let the user do zooming and collapsing, respectively.
-There is an need to let users do additional operations such as getting metadata on a system.
-The UI controls need to be updated to enable that.
+Users should be able to perform additional operations on a system, such as getting metadata.
+The UI controls must be enhanced to allow that.
 * The current toolbar does not make it obvious what capabilities exist.
 This is due to icons that don't reflect the function and also the grouping of buttons is less than ideal.
 * Screen real estate is an issue.
 Ideally the user could see the GUI controls (e.g. the toolbar and search box),